Road to Glasgow: Key summit asks

 Targeting net zero

-Governments committed in the Paris Agreement to reach global net zero in the second half of the century.
+In order to halt at 1.5°C, governments committed in the Paris Agreement to reach global net zero in the second half of the century.

 - again, to use its diplomacy to bring more nations into the net zero fold